 When God made father Adam, well, He laughed and danced and sang

 And He sewed up Adam's belly with a little piece of wang.

-And when the God had finished He found He'd measured wrong
+And when that God had finished it He found He'd measured wrong

 For when that wang was knotted it was just a bit too long